BigPay vs Wise

 |

-BigPay Vs Wise: The verdict
+Difference between BigPay and Wise: The verdict

 Both BigPay and Wise offer low fees and near-instant transfers on some currency routes, and both are regulated and licensed.
 In addition to international money transfers, BigPay also offers services such as personal loans and budget management tools.
-While Wise doesn’t offer these services they offer business accounts with several business features that BigPay does not.
+While Wise doesn’t offer these services, they offer business accounts with several business features that BigPay does not.

 Whether BigPay or Wise is the best for you will depend on the specific services and features that you need.